SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 ### Track Types

 The track mapper can handle closed tracks, like a typical race circuit, but it can also handle open tracks, for example a Rallye stage.
-You must specify the the track format ("Rally", "Hill", "Street") in the "Session Database" for each track that is not closed ("Circuit" is the default).
+You must specify a track type ("Rally", "Hill" or "Street") in the "Session Database" for each track that is not a typical "Circuit" (which is the default).
 After a non-closed track has been mapped, track automations can be used on this track very much like for closed tracks.
-You can use, for example, the "Speak" action to create some pace notes.
+You can use, for example, the "Speak" action to create some pace notes on a Rally track.
 A track automation for a non-closed track will be started right away, in contrast to track automations for closed tracks which will be started after the end of the first lap.

-Please note, that this is only supported for simulators which can handle non-closed tracks.
+Please note, that all this is only supported for simulators which can handle non-closed tracks.

 ### Special notes about Track Mapping in *iRacing*